smartHomeHub/SmartIR/Docs/CLIMATE.md

 For this component to work, we need a .json file containing all the necessary IR commands.

 * If you previously used the Broadlink IR Climate component you should use this tool to convert your old INI files.
 If you have uploaded your old INI files to GitHub, I have already converted them.
-Find the code of your device [here](https://github.com/smartHomeHub/SmartIR/blob/master/Docs/CLIMATE.md#available-codes-for-climate-devices) and fill the device code in configuration.
+Find your device's brand code [here](https://github.com/smartHomeHub/SmartIR/blob/master/Docs/CLIMATE.md#available-codes-for-climate-devices) and fill the device code in the configuration.
 The component will download it automatically.
-* For new users, find the code of your device brand [here](https://github.com/smartHomeHub/SmartIR/blob/master/Docs/CLIMATE.md#available-codes-for-climate-devices) and fill the device code in configuration.
+* For new users, find your device's brand code [here](https://github.com/smartHomeHub/SmartIR/blob/master/Docs/CLIMATE.md#available-codes-for-climate-devices) and fill the device code in the configuration.
 If your device is not working, you will need to learn your own codes.
 [Keite Trần](https://github.com/keitetran/BroadlinkIRTools) developed [an amazing web-based app](https://keitetran.github.io/BroadlinkIRTools/) for this job.

 Make sure the broadlink switch is already installed.
 Go to the Home Assistant UI/dev service, find the broadlink send_packet service and copy the name of it.